google/koladata/docs/koda_v1_api_reference.md

 The first `get_ndim(x) - 1` dimensions are unchanged.
 The last dimension contains the unique values.

-If `sort` is False elements are ordered by the appearance of the first object.
+If `sort` is False elements are ordered by the appearance of the first item.

 If `sort` is True:
 1. Elements are ordered by the value.